 Initiate strategic planning plans that would involve leadership and members as we look to the future of MX Church.

-All Shepherds agree to the McKnight Crossings Church of Christ Shepherding Covenant.
+All Shepherds agree to the McKnight Crossings Church of Christ Shepherding Covenant (link).

 While seeking to be informed, elders will consistently challenge a mindset, common among both leaders and the congregation, that all elders must know all things at all times.